OntimizeWeb/docs/_o_components/35-o-table.component.md

 ### Expandable row <span class='menuitem-badge'>new<span>

 The `o-table-row-expandable` component enable you to provide additional details about a particular row of table data through expanding or collapsing its content.
-It's necessary to wrap the content of your template with the `<ng-template let-row></ng-template` tag and add the template definitio inside.
+It's necessary to wrap the content of your template with the `<ng-template let-row></ng-template` tag and add the template definition inside.

 *Ontimize Web* provides two posibilities for attaching child rows to a parent row in the `o-table`.
 * Simple template